-Product description - unipost code keys on these character strings. larger values → more precision, but larger GRIB files.
+Product description - unipost code keys on these character strings.

-- The included wrf_cntrl.parm file has entries for every possible output field. - The users' guide "Fields produced by unipost" table more fully explain the character string abbreviations used in the control file.
+- The included wrf_cntrl.parm file has entries for every possible output field. - The users' guide "Fields produced by unipost" table more fully explain the character string abbreviations used in the control file. - Generation of GRIB2 remains a work in progress (i.e., it isn't yet working correctly), but uses an XML file to request fields.